LBurnsUF/Chefs-CookBook/README.md

   (alphabetical, depth, path count, etc.)
 - Visual polish and UI refinements for UI frontend (this is my first mod, and Unity UI is painful)
 - In-Progress run recipe tracking
-	- Maybe allow users to star a desired result, adding it to the objectives panel for easy remembrance?
+	- allow users to star a desired result, adding it to the objectives panel for easy remembrance?

 ---